CcMarc/AbuseIPDB/README.md

 7. Safe IP: If none of the above conditions trigger a block, the IP is considered safe, and the script proceeds without further action.

 ## SUPPORT
-For support, please refer to the [Zen Cart forums](https://www.zen-cart.com/showthread.php?229438-AbuseIPDB-Integration-module) or contact the module author.
+For support, please refer to the [Zen Cart forums](https://www.zen-cart.com/showthread.php?229438-AbuseIPDB-Integration-module) or contact the module author. or visit the [GitHub repository](https://github.com/CcMarc/AbuseIPDB) for additional resources, updates, or to report issues.

 ## LICENSE:
 This module is released under the GNU General Public License (GPL).